Alexandru Talex: Leftward shift

+World War II and democratic interlude

 During the brief Guardist ascendancy, or National Legionary State (1940–1941), Margareta Istrati was reportedly harassed.
 In 1941–1943, at the height of World War II (which saw Romania's engagement on the Eastern Front against the Soviet Union), Talex was a staff writer at Acțiunea newspaper, also publishing a translation of Octave Aubry's historical novel, L'Impératrice Eugénie.
 By 1942, he had published his Romanian version of Istrati's Les Chardons du Baragan, with Editura Moderna company.
 In April 1943, Talex (credited as "Al. Theodorescu-Talex") also organized Istrati's eighth commemoration, at Bellu, during which he read from Istrati's political testament, as well as lyrics by Dimitrie Stelaru.
 The ceremony saw the participation of Vrioni, Bărbulescu, Marcel Bibiri Sturia, Ștefan Voitec, and Panait Mușoiu.
 In 1944, Talex produced his first book-sized biography of Istrati, noted for its through investigation of Istrati's final engagements, as a critic of communism and more specifically an anti-Soviet intellectual; though published with an imprint of Vremea, the book was criticized in that same newspaper by columnist George Ivașcu, who saw it as "pure idolatry".
 The book also downplayed Istrati's earlier support for Leninism, making only a brief mention of his original reasons for visiting the Soviet Union.
 Looking back on this contribution forty years later, Talex viewed his as an act of rebellion against Romania's Nazi-aligned dictator, Ion Antonescu.
 This is because the book included a dedication to those killed in the peasants' revolt of 1907, and also because, more generally, it defended human rights.

 Talex was affiliated with Ion Vinea's Professional Journalists' Union (UZP), which at one point awarded him a substantial grant in recognition for his administrative work.
 In early August 1944, with Vinea absent from the country, he was pro-tempore chairman of the UZP, and also voted in as its treasurer.
 The 23 August Coup ended Antonescu's rule and Romania's Nazi alliance, opening the country to a Soviet occupation.
 This strike was partly engineered by an underground network comprising the PCR and its satellite organization, called Union of Patriots.
 According to a later report by communist George Macovescu, Talex was in contact with the PCR and its allies "even before [...]
 January 1943", and had agreed to join a "collective" that put out party propaganda—and that he was employed there alongside Ivașcu, Alecu Constantinescu, Stephan Roll, and Tereza Ungar.
 Another communist, Alexandru Graur, recounts that Talex was mainly involved as a contributor to the illegal newspaper, România Liberă (for which he was translating information picked up from Radio Londres).
 Graur's account is also partly validated by Ivașcu, according to whom Talex was present with one of the successive teams of România Liberă editors, back when the newspaper was still published at a secret location.